CSA/ECSA storage is not being released upon OPSMAIN termination

 OPS0017I OPS/MVS-JES2 subsystem OPSS termination complete

 The OPS0039E message by itself does not indicate that storage related to the 'n' in-use process blocks was not freed.
-On the contrary the storage is freed unconditionally.
-The message is just a warning that there are still 'n' number of rules executing and we have given up waiting for them to complete.
+The storage is freed unconditionally.
+The message is just a warning that there are still 'n' number of rules executing and OPS/MVS has given up waiting for them to complete.

-In the other hand the approximately 16K+ of ECSA reported by message OPS0018W that were left behind is also normal.
-The first 16K contains permanent data needed across restarts of the product to allow the use some of the CA OPS/MVS command processors (OI, OPSCMD, OPSWTO, etc.) even when the main address space is down.
+Also, the 19K+ bytes of ECSA reported by message OPS0018W that were left behind is normal as well.
+The first 16K contains permanent data needed across restarts of OPS/MVS to allow the start of command processors (OI, OPSCMD, OPSWTO, etc.) even when the main address space is down.
 The small additional piece of ECSA contains system control blocks allocated by OPSMAIN that can never be freed for the life of the last system IPL.
-The fact that the messages were issued prior OPSMAIN came down indicates that it has terminated normally.
+The fact that the messages were issued prior to OPSMAIN being down indicates that it has terminated normally.